 Our articles provide that the number of persons that may be elected to our Board of Directors is not fewer than seven and not more than 12.
-The Board of Directors presently consists of 10 Directors and the Board has determined that 10 Directors will be elected at the Meeting.
-The current Directors are: Stewart C. Burton, John M. Clark, James F. Dinning, Brian R. Hedges, Cynthia Johnston, Alice D. Laberge, William M. O'Reilly, Roger D. Paiva, John G. Reid and Annie Thabet.
-In support of the Board's ongoing succession planning process and in accordance with our Board Renewal Policy, Mr. O'Reilly, who has been a director since May 12, 2009, is retiring from the Board and not standing for re-election at the Meeting.
+The Board of Directors presently consists of 10 Directors and the Board has determined that nine Directors will be elected at the Meeting.
+The current Directors are: M. Elyse Allan, Stewart C. Burton, John M. Clark, James F. Dinning, Brian R. Hedges, Cynthia Johnston, Alice D. Laberge, Roger D. Paiva, John G. Reid and Annie Thabet.
+In support of the Board's ongoing succession planning process, Ms. Laberge, who has been a director since July 30, 2007, is retiring from the Board and not standing for re-election at the Meeting.

-The following individuals are being nominated for election as Directors at the Meeting: M. Elyse Allan, Stewart C. Burton, John M. Clark, James F. Dinning, Brian R. Hedges, Cynthia Johnston, Alice D. Laberge, Roger D. Paiva, John G. Reid and Annie Thabet.
+The following individuals are being nominated for election as Directors at the Meeting: M. Elyse Allan, Stewart C. Burton, John M. Clark, James F. Dinning, Brian R. Hedges, Cynthia Johnston, Roger D. Paiva, John G. Reid and Annie Thabet.